marten-seemann/base-drafts/draft-ietf-quic-transport.md

 determine packet protection keys.

 A server sends its first Initial packet in response to a Client Initial.
 A server may send multiple Initial packets.
-The Cryptographic key exchange could require multiple round trips or we might perform retransmissions of this data.
+The cryptographic key exchange could require multiple round trips or we might perform retransmissions of this data.

-The Destination Connection ID field in the server's Initial packet contains a connection ID that is chosen by the recipient of the packet; the Source Connection ID includes the connection ID that the sender of the packet wishes to use (see {{connection-id}}).
+The Destination Connection ID field in the server's Initial packet contains a connection ID that is chosen by the recipient of the packet (i.e., the client); the Source Connection ID includes the connection ID that the sender of the packet wishes to use (see
+{{connection-id}}).

 On receiving the first Server Initial packet the client uses the Source Connection ID supplied by the server as the Destination Connection ID for